Published:

 In 1968, Congress passed the Truth In Lending Act (TILA).
 They intended it to provide a way for consumers to compare different loans by looking at their real cost.
 To understand how APR works, you should be aware that there are certain costs associated with getting a loan.

 For our purposes, we’ll talk only about mortgages, although TILA applies equally to all kinds of consumer finance.
-For mortgages, these costs, called “prepaid finance charges,” include processing and underwriting fees, document preparation fees, discount points, mortgage insurance (both prepaid and monthly), escrow fees and wire fees.
+For mortgages, these costs, called “prepaid finance charges,” include processing and underwriting fees, document preparation fees, discount points, mortgage insurance (both prepaid and monthly).
+Prepaid finance charges may include lender fees, discount points, and certain mortgage insurance costs.

 These finance charges are subtracted from the loan amount to arrive at the “Amount Financed.”
 The lender calculates the APR using that number, assuming you’ll keep the loan for its entire term.